Skip to main content

 Dignity

 Every learner is treated as a capable adult with their own strengths, experiences, and ways of working.
-Our classes are neurodiversity-affirming and people-centered — built on respect, not assumptions.
+Our classes are people-centered — built on respect, not assumptions.

 Expertise